TodePond/SandPond/README.md

 * ADD VR SUPPORT.

 ## Done
+* Implement a symmetry option that transforms a rule to all symmetries, instead of just choosing one randomly. ✔️ 13.10.19
 * Fix 3D elements not working in 2D mode. ✔️ 12.10.19
 * Add menu for changing mode. ✔️ 12.10.19
 * Allow mode selection via URL parameters. ✔️ 12.10.19